I always take social media with a pinch of salt.

 It’s the best feeling in the world and this feeling affects my wellbeing in the most positive way.

 This sense of wellbeing spurs me on to keep creating and in a sense be more creative.

 What are you reading, watching and listening to at the moment?

-It’s hard to watch anything at the moment having two young children, as Peppa Pig seems to be on rotation 24 hours a day.
+It’s hard to watch anything at the moment having two young children.

 Listening-wise, I spend a lot of time listening to demos, mixes and just new music in general.

 What’s your go to music if you need a boost?